mauiroma/ocp-release-pipeline-sample/readme.md

 oc project cicd
 ```

-Grant all the rights to jenkins service account:
+Grant all the roles to jenkins service account for the other two projects (cool-app-dev and cool-app-prod):

 system:serviceaccount:cicd:jenkins